-Government orders social media safety guidelines amid growing fears of toxic effect on health of young people
+Social media guidelines to be drawn up amid fears of impact on young people's mental health

 -

-Government orders social media safety guidelines amid growing fears of toxic effect on health of young people
+Social media guidelines to be drawn up amid fears of impact on young people's mental health

 Medical experts have been instructed to draw up official guidelines for social media use amid fears over its impact on child mental health, Matt Hancock has revealed.